Professor David Milner FRS

 David Milner’s work offers insights into how the brain processes visual information differently for different purposes, and provides an improved understanding of how brain-damaged patients can present different patterns of visual impairment.
 His theories are encapsulated in his books The Visual Brain in Action (second edition, 2006) and Sight Unseen (second edition, 2013).

-Emeritus Professor of Cognitive Neuroscience, Durham University, Institute for Particle Physics Phenomenology
+Emeritus Professor of Cognitive Neuroscience, Durham University, Department of Physics

 Interests and expertise